 Very few schools are wealthy enough to be truly need-blind.
 Instead, many schools are "need-aware," meaning that they take aid applications into consideration when making admissions decisions.
-There is no doubt: an aid application makes admission much more difficult.
-Instead of only asking a school to accept your child, you're also asking them to afford you as well.
-Schools have limited aid budgets, and they want to spend their money on children who will diversify and expand their student body.
-Frankly, for many boarding schools in our general area, that does not mean RCDS students.
+Schools have limited financial aid budgets, and they want to spend their money on children who will contribute to, diversify, and expand their student body.
+Parents also must submit financial statements, and for some families, this disqualifies their children for financial aid.
 Schools are also very wary of families who apply for aid when it seems unwarranted.

-Every year, talented, over-qualified students are waitlisted at schools because of aid applications.
-The schools are waiting to see if they themselves will have the money to yield the student, and waiting to gauge the student's commitment to the school.
-Unfortunately, this means that seemingly less qualified students are offered admission over more qualified students who have requested aid.
-This is a sticky situation, and we recommend you discuss it privately with your child so that he or she understands the realities of the process.
+Every year, talented, qualified students are waitlisted at schools because of aid applications.
+Unfortunately, this means that seemingly less-qualified students are offered admission over more qualified students who have requested aid.
+We recommend you discuss these situations privately with your child so that he or she understands the realities of the process.